Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 The Valorem protocol can be used to create covered put options with the payoff $ max(0,X-S_T) $ for the holder, and the payoff  $ -max(0,X-S_T) $ for the writer.
+This can be accomplished by writing a call option with the exercise and underlying asset order swapped.
+An ETH/DAI call is a DAI/ETH put.

-#### European vs. American options
+#### European, American, and Bermudan options

 European options can be created by setting the exercise timestamp to the expiry timestamp minus one day.
 American options can be created by setting an exercise timestamp to the current block timestamp upon creation.
+Bermudan options can be created by setting an exercise timestamp to a future timestamp.

-### Trading and Market Making
+### Trading and market making

 The Valorem protocol provides web3 developers with an options base layer that can be seamlessly integrated into existing and future AMMs and CLOBs.
 By acting